IT STARTED AS A CONCERT. IT BECAME A CELEBRATION.

-One of the treats of this concert is watching The Band accompany them with ease and skill, which is an accomplishment considering their varied styles.
-After all, these guest stars include Joni Mitchell, Muddy Waters, Eric Clapton, Neil Young, Van Morrison, Dr. John, Neil Diamond, Ringo Starr, Bob Dylan and Ron Wood.
+One of the treats of this concert is watching The Band support these stars with ease and skill; considering their varied styles, it is an accomplishment.
+After all, the guests include Joni Mitchell, Muddy Waters, Eric Clapton, Neil Young, Van Morrison, Dr. John, Neil Diamond, Ringo Starr, Bob Dylan and Ron Wood.
 Among others.
 The Band is forgiven for looking a little tired after a while.

 A staff of brilliant cinematographers

 It’s hard not to recognize this as a legendary concert; the finale, where all the players gather on stage with The Band to perform “I Shall Be Released” looks like such an emotional moment that I can’t help feel touched… and in complete awe of watching this line-up of superstars contribute to it.
 The film perfectly captures this one-night-only atmosphere, a bittersweet moment forever caught on camera.
 In the end though, it’s not a concert I’m reviewing, but a movie.
 Most people probably have a hard time separating the two, but that would be robbing Scorsese of the fact that he did an excellent job staging the film and helping put this moment into context.